 5. Club Meetings

-- i) The Annual General Meeting shall be held in September or October for the purpose of:
+The Annual General Meeting shall be held in April for the purpose of:

-- ii) receiving the Annual Reports of the Secretaries
+- Receiving the Annual Reports of the Secretaries.

-- iii) receiving the Statement of Accounts and the Balance Sheet for the financial year.
+- Receiving the Statement of Accounts and the Balance Sheet for the financial year.

-- iv) electing the Committee for the following year
+- Electing the Committee for the following year.

-- v) electing captains, handicappers, Life Members and Honorary Members.
+- Electing captains, handicappers, Life Members and Honorary Members.

-- vi) considering any amendments to the Constitution.
+- Considering any amendments to the Constitution.
 Any proposed amendments to the Constitution must be received in writing by the General Secretary at least 28 days before the date of the Meeting and be included in the Agenda.

-- viii) The voting shall be restricted to Members fifteen years of age or over.
-Voting shall be on the basis of a simple majority except for proposals of amendments to the Constitution, which shall require a two-thirds majority of those present and voting.
+- Voting shall be on the basis of a simple majority except for proposals of amendments to the Constitution, which shall require a two-thirds majority of those present and voting.

-- x) Nominations for Officers, Life Members and Honorary Members shall be made in writing to the General Secretary at least five days before the meeting and include the signatures of the two proposers.
+- Nominations for Officers, Life Members and Honorary Members shall be made in writing to the General Secretary at least 5 days before the meeting and include the signatures of the two proposers.
 The approval of the nominee must be obtained prior to nomination.

-- i) An Extraordinary General Meeting shall be called by the General Secretary within one month of receiving a requisition signed by at least fifteen voting Members.
-At least 14 days notice shall be given to Members of the date, venue and purpose of the meeting by hand or to their last known postal or electronic address.
+- An Extraordinary General Meeting shall be called by the General Secretary within 28 days of receiving a requisition signed by at least 15 percent of voting Members as defined in section 3.2.v.
+At least 14 days’ notice shall be given to voting Members of the date, venue and purpose of the meeting by hand or to their last known postal or electronic address.
 No other business shall be conducted at such a meeting.

 6. Financial Matters

-- iii) The Club’s Financial Year shall run from September 1st to August 31st inclusive.
+- The Club’s Financial Year shall run from 1st April to 31st March inclusive.
 The Treasurer shall present accounts for the previous Financial Year to the Annual General meeting for consideration and copies of these will be available to Members at the meeting.

-- iii) sell and supply food, drink and related sports clothing and equipment.
+- Sell and supply food, drink and related sports clothing and equipment.

-- iv) remunerate members for providing goods and services, provided that such arrangements are approved by the Committee (without the Member being present) and are agreed on an arm’s length basis.
+- Remunerate members for providing goods and services, provided that such arrangements are approved by the Committee (without the Member being present) and are agreed on an arm’s length basis.

-- vi) pay for reasonable hospitality for visiting teams and guests.
+- Pay for reasonable hospitality for visiting teams and guests.